02/02/2013, Marina Vallarta, Puerto Vallarta

 We've had a good time in Mazatlan.
 It's the biggest Mexican city that we've visited.
 The highlight is the downtown historic district, which is filled with brick and stucco 19th-century buildings in various states of renovation, repair, or near collapse.
-A renovated theater, Teatro Angela Peralta, and its adjoining performance arts studios are adjacent to the restaurant-ringed Plazuela Machado, so you can sit on a park bench and hear an opera lesson or a musician's practice session, or see ballet students socialized while waiting for dance class to begin.
+A renovated theater, Teatro Angela Peralta, and its adjoining performance arts studios are adjacent to the restaurant-ringed Plazuela Machado, so you can sit on a park bench and hear an opera lesson or a musician's practice session, or see ballet students socializing while waiting for dance class to begin.

 Nearby is a large indoor meat and vegetable market and a tall cathedral.

 The downtown area is 5 or 6 miles from the marina, but a city bus stops nearby and takes us downtown for 10 pesos (about 80 cents).

 Like all of Mexico that we've seen so far, Mazatlan has a mix of money and poverty, with modern new buildings next to older buildings in need of repair, and half-finished, abandoned new construction projects next to well-kept homes and businesses.
 Tourist-oriented businesses, both upscale and downscale, are mixed in with businesses run by and for the local population.
 It's easy to find or to avoid, depending on your disposition, a Burger King or Domino's Pizza.
 It's also not too hard to get away from the most tourist-saturated areas of a city.